EmpowerU! Advocating Invasive Species Management

 In addition, although you cannot engage in political advocacy for VMN volunteer hours or officially representing the VMN program, there might be advocacy you wish to do on your personal time.
 Sometimes we want to provide training and tools that will be useful to you outside of your VMN volunteer work!
 We certainly encourage individuals to be engaged in natural resource decision-making in their local communities if they want to be, and this workshop may help you be more effective in those efforts.
 This training (both the online and in-person components) meets the criteria for VMN Continuing Education hours.

-Is This Only About Invasive Species?
+Is This Only About Natural Resources?

 Project Partners and Sponsors